mewkiz/status/README.md

        - How many exported identifiers have comments?
        - What is the quality of these comments, in regards to [godoc conventions][].
+   * Test coverage:
+       - How many functions and methods have test cases?
+   * Benchmark coverage:
+       - How many functions and methods have benchmarking tests?

 [godoc conventions]: http://golang.org/doc/articles/godoc_documenting_go_code.html